EmAchieng/struct-to-json/README.md

 - Want to use a different database?
 Implement the `UserStore` interface for your backend.
 - Add authentication, logging, or more resource types as needed.
 - Integrate with a frontend or deploy as a microservice.
+- Structs are powerful, but interfaces let us abstract behavior and write code that’s easier to test and extend.
+By combining structs and interfaces, we get the best of both worlds in Go API design.

 - Maintenance Tip: Regularly update dependencies to receive security patches.
 - Extend API endpoints to support pagination, filtering, or advanced queries.